 Our Patient-Centered Medical Home (PCMH) recognition program plays a key role in primary care reform initiatives across the country.

 PCMH & The States

-Twenty-nine public sector medical home initiatives across 24 states require or incentivize NCQA PCMH Recognition.
-See the map here.
+Twenty-five public sector medical home initiatives across 22 states require or incentivize NCQA PCMH Recognition.
+More information here.

 - What’s the value to states?

 - Aligns with MACRA/MIPS and CPC+.

 - Supports value-based payment initiatives.

 - Foundation for building accountable care organizations/clinical integration networks.